axr167/interview-prep/technical-rounds/02-backtracking/problems/01-NQueens.md

 ## Paradigm:

-1. Choose position of the first row's queen
+1. If base case, save/print result
-2. Perform recursion on the remaining subproblem
+2. Else recurse and backtrack
-      - If base case (row == board.length-1) save it
+    - Do first step to reduce problem size
-      - Else recurse
+    - Recurse
-3. Unchoose the position chosen and proceed
+    - Undo changes and proceed

 ## Functions: